 Make sure your mouse and keyboard are properly connected.
 You might have to change the batteries, adjust your mouse or keyboard cable etc. Sometimes the most obvious tends to slip your mind most easily.

-Check if your computer still freezes randomly.
-If yes, move on to Method 2.
+Check if your computer freezing issue is resolved.
+If yes, then great!
+If the issue still remains, please move on to Fix 2.

 Launching too many programs at the same time can cause your computer to work slowly, hence this computer-locked-up problem.
 If that’s the case, we might need to kill some program processes for it to work properly: